extism/haskell-pdk/README.md

 ## Install

-Make sure you have [wasm32-wasi-ghc](https://gitlab.haskell.org/ghc/ghc-wasm-meta) installed, thn generate an `Executable` project with cabal:
+Make sure you have [wasm32-wasi-ghc](https://gitlab.haskell.org/ghc/ghc-wasm-meta) installed, then generate an `Executable` project with cabal:

 ```bash
 cabal init